epikur-io/go-eventmanager/README.md

 	observer := evm.NewObserver(evm.WithLogger(logger))

 	// Add multiple event handlers / hooks
-	// use "evmInstance.AddEventHandler(evm.EventHandler{..})" to add a  single event handle err := observer.AddHandlers([]evm.EventHandler{
+	// use "observer.AddEventHandler(evm.EventHandler{..})" to add a  single event handle err := observer.AddHandlers([]evm.EventHandler{
 		// Multiple handlers for the same event, handlers will be executed by their given order {